tess1o/go-ecoflow/README.md

 ## About

 Partial implementation of Ecoflow Rest API that allows to get list of devices, parameters and set settings.\
-The library was tested on Ecoflow Delta 2 and Ecoflow River 2 (I don't have other their products)
+The library was tested on Ecoflow Delta 2 and Ecoflow River 2 (I don't have other their products)\
+The Ecoflow documentation is not complete and sometimes hard to understand, thus some APIs might not work as expected

 ## Supported devices: